binkley/homebrewery-files/witch.md

 - **Revivify** <br>
   A soul still warm may be coaxed back.
   _Get up you lazy bones!
 Death is no excuse._

-- **Spirit Guardians** <br>
-  Protective spirits circle you, harming enemies and shielding allies.
-  Witches call on the shades of old friends and long-dead kin.

 ##### 📌 Damage & Control